 You can sell any scrap silver jewelry to our company.
 There is no need to clean the items you plan to deliver.
 We remove gemstones, artificial stones, pearls, and all non-precious parts for you at no cost to get a clean scrap silver lot.
 We’ll also return all removed items to you if you wish.

-You can sell any scrap silver coins with us.
-We accept all silver alloys ranging from .500 silver to .999 fine silver.
+You can sell silver coins with us: we accept all silver alloys ranging from .500 silver to .999 fine silver.
 We double -check all coins and rounds we receive for any potential value above the scrap price.
 If we determine a coin has special value, it’s up to you to decide if you want to sell it with the rest of your scrap silver or reclaim it and have it returned to you.

 You can sell any scrap silver cutlery like forks, knives, or spoons to us.
 To make blades harder, most of them aren’t made of silver, and many knife handles are filled with sand or cement for a better cutting experience.
 We remove those non-precious parts at no cost to you.

-Silversmiths, jewelers, and jewelry designers are invited to sell us their scrap silver, including cutoffs, filings, granules, wires, or sheets.
-You can either receive a large payment or, depending on availability, receive .925 sterling silver or .999 fine silver for your work.
+Silversmiths, jewelers, and jewelry designers are invited to sell us their scrap silver, including grain, shot, filings, granules, wires, or sheets.
+You can either receive a payment or, depending on availability, receive .925 sterling silver or .999 fine silver for your work.

 You can sell any scrap silver watches to our company: pocket watches, wristwatches, table watches, or other watches.
 We carefully remove the crystal, clockwork, and other non-silver parts return to you if wanted.
 You’ll receive a separate offer for any watches worth more than just the silver price.